The curious paradox is that when I accept myself, just as I am, then I can change.

 A Divergent Approach

-I am neurodivergent (Autistic, Dyspraxic & Synaesthetic) with a mixed divergent and typical family household.
-Being neurodivergent in a generally misunderstanding and unaccepting world, certainly has its challenges.
+I am multiply neurodivergent (Autistic, ADHD, Dyspraxic & Synaesthetic) with a mixed divergent and typical family household.
+Being neurodivergent in a neuronormative society, certainly has its challenges.
 Yet, I also believe it has strengthened my offering as a therapist and psychoeducator to all neurotypes.
 I don’t presume or expect a set way of being, or a set journey or goal of ‘happiness’.
 I strive to constantly learn and evolve but learn from authentic lived experience.

 We all have wondrous differences, the challenges come when we are stigmatised for these differences and furthermore, unconsciously develop ways to push down and hide these differences, pulling us from our authentic selves.

 Some of my clients prefer to type, some draw, some sing or share music, and some make up words for emotions because our current language feels inaccurate or confining.
 I see my role as creating a validating enabling space, to help you discover and shake off the ‘shame dust’ and let you be you.
-A lot of work usually involves understanding the unique nervous system, understanding the complex shame and trauma that goes with being neurodivergent in a neuronormative world, genuinely authentically validating people’s experiences and ways of being, sharing knowledge and insight.
-Whether that’s research or others lived experiences - or sometimes my own if it is relevant and feels helpful to do so.
+A lot of work usually involves understanding the unique nervous system, understanding the complex shame and trauma that goes with being neurodivergent in a neuronormative world, genuinely, authentically validating people’s experiences and ways of being.

 I might not look or sound like a ‘typical’ therapist.
-I swear, I voice injustice, I don’t set goals or homework, I write about my own shame dust in my blog and I feel it is important for me as the therapist or educator to be genuinely authentic.
-To be absolutely real, to be fully present, to enable an equal meeting of minds.
-I know from experience what a life time of not being heard, listened to, ignored, not believed can mean for us.
-It hurts.
-My work is often aimed at looking at that hurt and changing the narrative, feeling what it is like to be heard, understood and believed.
+I swear, I voice injustice, I don’t set goals or homework, I write about my own shame dust in my blog, and I feel it is important for me as the therapist or educator to be genuinely authentic.
+To be absolutely real, to be fully present, to be transparent and allow my clients to freely explore whatever they need to.

 The informal stuff..